michaeldll/midas-experiment/README.md

 Assets need to be fetched from the `public` folder.

-This does not output the bundle to disk as it calls `esbuild.serve()`.
+It does not output the bundle to disk.

 ## How to deploy
 ```